 Want something warm and cozy?
 Opt for drinks you can keep in your slow cooker or Instant Pot.
 I like:

-- Homemade hot chocolate - swap cocoa and milk powder for an even more budget friendly drink.
+- Homemade hot chocolate — swap in cocoa and milk powder for an even more budget-friendly drink.

 - Warm apple cider — grab a bottle from the store and add your own mulling spices for a festive touch.